Leonardo-Blanger/bmp280-iio/README.md

 *   **Sysfs Integration:** Sensor readings and configuration options are exposed through the sysfs filesystem, making them easily accessible from userspace.
 * **Data Buffering:** IIO supports data buffering, which can be useful for applications that need to collect data at high frequencies.
 * **Trigger Support:**  The IIO framework allows setting up triggers, often used in combination with data buffers.
 Triggers are events that cause the driver to read a sample of data and push it into a data buffer.

+I also wrote another module for a monitor driver that queries the temperature and pressure values using the in-kernel IIO consumer interface, and prints them to a [Hitachi HD44780](https://cdn.sparkfun.com/assets/9/5/f/7/b/HD44780.pdf) character LCD display, as shown in the opening image.
+For information on this, check out the [LCD Monitor](#lcd-monitor) section below.

 ## Prerequisites